-2 Select (Play) and press (FUNC).
+2 Select □ (Play) and press (SE).

 - The movie will pause if you press the FUNC./SET button during playback.
 It will resume when you press the button again. - When playback ends, the movie stops at the last frame displayed.
-Press the FUNC./SET button to display the movie control panel.
+Press the FUNC./SET button to display the movie control panel. - You can switch between showing/hiding the playback progress bar by pressing the DISP. button while playing a movie. - If playback was halted partway through in the prior viewing session, playback will resume from the last frame displayed.